 The face of Epinephrine looks almost unclimbable, but once you get up close to the walls in Red Rock Canyon, you realize you can scale these sandstone rock faces and get to the top with the right equipment.

 Red Rock is a rock climber’s mecca.
-In the climbing season (generally October through April) you will see the rock faces around the valley populated with climbers of all abilities taking in the sunshine and the impressive routes of this well-known crag.
+In the climbing season (generally October through April) you will see the rock faces around the valley populated with climbers of all abilities.
+Take in the sunshine and the impressive routes of this well-known crag.

 For non–climbers, hiking trails surround the entire park for every fitness type.
-There are interpretive trails for those looking for flat terrain as well as strenuous vertical hikes that demand a lot from your legs.
+There are interpretive trails for those looking for flat terrain.
+Alternatively, there are strenuous vertical hikes that demand a lot from your legs.

 2. City National Arena

-The city has gone mad about hockey and you having a new address means that it is perfectly acceptable to jump on the bandwagon.
+The city has gone mad about hockey.
+Having a new address means that it is perfectly acceptable to jump on the bandwagon.
 Grab yourself a shiny new Vegas Golden Knights hockey sweater and sit in the stands to watch a real National Hockey League team practice.
 These midday practices are just as raucous as home games in some cities.

 3. Metro Pizza

 Metro pizza has a few locations around town so you are really never that far from this neighborhood pizza joint.
-The ingredients are quality and the restaurants are comfortable, but what you are there for is the years of experience that go into the making of each pie.
+The ingredients are quality and the restaurants are comfortable.
+However, what will draw you there is the years of experience that go into the making of each pie.
 East coast pizza lovers swear by it and even the Midwest guys agree that what they are doing is right.

 Metro pizza offers classes on pizza making from John Arena who himself is a world championship pizzaiolo.